 Members of the 1987 World Cup-winning Australian team got together on February 27, 2007 at Luna Park in Sydney, Australia © Getty Images

 Lamb fell for 45 with England still some distance away.
-At 220 for seven, with just a bit more than three overs to go, Waugh and McDermott to share the bowling, it did look almost hopeless.
+At 220 for 7, with just a bit more than 3 overs to go, Waugh and McDermott to share the bowling, it did look almost hopeless.

 Yet, there was a final twist in the tale.
 DeFreitas had come into the English side a season earlier, and had invited chuckles when some braveheart drew parallels with the young Ian Botham.
-Now, he produced a glimpse of some Bothamesque hitting ability as he clubbed McDermott for four, six and four in the next over.
+Now, he produced a glimpse of some Bothamesque hitting ability as he clubbed McDermott for 4, 6 and 4 in the next over.

 It was worth travelling half the world just to watch Allan Border’s delighted smile as he held the trophy.